What is Henna?

 This paste can be used on the body, wood, fabric or untreated leather to leave a stain.

-Yes I do – I make my own paste fresh as I need it, using 100% organic henna, sugar, lemon juice and essential oils such as Tea Tree and Lavender.
+Yes I do – I make my own paste fresh as I need it using I use 100 % organic henna , sugar, lemon juice and essential oils such as Tea Tree and Lavender .

 Is Henna safe?

-Yes , however….as like anything natural, henna can irritate some individuals in rare cases.
-Generally nothing more then a slight itchiness like a grass rash.
-But generally it is the other ingredients such as the lemon juice and essential oils that can irritate the skin more.
+Yes, however….as like anything natural, henna can irritate some individuals in rare cases.
+Generally nothing more than a slight itchiness like a grass rash.
+But generally, it is the other ingredients such as the lemon juice and essential oils that can irritate the skin more.